 Pending final approvals from Motorsport Australia this category is for half-roll caged cars with four-point harnesses and crews with full national apparel (suits and helmet and frontal head restraints).
 There is a 120km/h speed limit on all closed road stages.
 Challenge 120 participants will follow the same course and include the same activities as the Competition category.
 Awards for first to third.
 Fastest time wins.

 Based on the same year of build and rules as the Competition category but with additional freedoms in respect to turbochargers and modifications and simplified full-roll cage requirements .
 There is a 130km/h speed limit on all closed road stages.
 Challenge participants will follow the same course and include the same activities as the Competition category.
 Awards for first to third.
 Fastest time wins.

 COMPETITION - $4400 (tbc)

 Vehicles will be limited to 200km/h whilst on closed road stages. with driver skill and mechanical performance determining the winners.
 No handicap system will be used, with two sub-categories of classic (1st January 1900 to 1st January 1986) and modern (1st January 1986 to current).
 Awards for 1st -3rd .
 Fastest time wins.

 Competition category crews who reside outside of South Australia are eligible for the Adelaide Tourist Trophy.

 With the Adelaide Rally being renowned for its highly technical stages that are serpentine, tight and challenging, the event already attracts nearly 20% of its field from interstate.

-The TT provides an even greater incentive to compete and rewards those from outside the state who rank highest in results with a handsome $10,000 cash prize.
-A half metre high trophy will be awarded to both the fastest Classic and Modern crews residing outside of South Australia.
+The TT provides an even greater incentive to compete and rewards those from outside the state who rank highest in results with a half metre high trophy which will be awarded to both the fastest Classic and Modern crews residing outside of South Australia.